coronalabs/corona-docs/markdown/api/event/key/index.markdown

 ### iOS

-Only supports key events from an MFi game controller \([guide][guide.hardware.mfiControllers]\).
-Does not support key events from a keyboard.
+Supports key events from an MFi game controller \([guide][guide.hardware.mfiControllers]\) and keyboards key if build with Solar 3685+

 ### macOS

 The Corona Simulator for macOS and macOS desktop apps support all keyboard keys and gamepad/joystick buttons.
-Note that the Corona Simulator will provide key events when simulating an iOS device, however iOS itself does not support key events.

 ### Win32 Desktop

 The Corona Simulator for Windows and Win32 desktop apps support all keyboard keys.
-The Corona Simulator for Windows only provides key events when simulating an Android device, as iOS does not support key events.
+The Corona Simulator for Windows only provides key events when simulating an Android device.

 ## Gotchas